-With aging comes wisdom, perspective, and yes, some physical changes that might sap your usual energy.
-But even if you’re not dancing quite as fast as you once did, there are plenty of things you can do to keep that bounce in your step.
-That renewed energy can also lift your spirits.
+With aging comes wisdom, perspective, and yes, changes that may sap your energy.
+Even if you’re not dancing quite as fast as you once did, there are ways you can keep that bounce in your step.

 Manage Your Menu

-If you’ve been eating the same things for many years, take a fresh look at what’s on your plate.
-The right types of food can make a big difference in how much energy you have and how you feel.
+If you’ve been eating the same things for a while, take a fresh look at what’s on your plate.
+The right types of food can raise your energy and make you feel better.

-As you age, your body’s ability to turn food into energy naturally slows down.
-For many people, it becomes easier to put on weight.
-But you can take steps to stay fit and energetic.
+As you age, your body’s ability to turn food into energy slows down.
+As a result, many put on weight.
+Still, you can help yourself stay fit and energetic.

-“High-glycemic” foods, such as white rice, white bread, and sugar-sweetened drinks, can cause fast spikes in your blood sugar.
-You may feel a brief energy boost.
-But when the dip comes, you might feel more drained of energy than before.
+“High-glycemic” foods, like white rice, white bread, and sugar-sweetened drinks, can cause fast spikes in your blood sugar.
+You may feel a brief energy jolt, but when the dip comes, you may feel more drained than before.

 Quantity Matters, Too

 Too few calories can leave your body starved for energy.
-Too many can make you gain weight, which can leave you feeling sluggish.
+Too many can make you gain weight, which can make you feel sluggish.

-How much you should eat daily depends on several things, especially how active you are.
-Talk to your doctor or a dietitian about what’s right for you.
+How much you should eat each day depends on several things, especially how active you are.
+Talk to your doctor or a dietitian about how many calories you need.

-You may have noticed that you’re working out less as you’ve been aging.
+You may notice you’re working out less than you were when you were younger.
 Perhaps training for 5Ks has given way to after-dinner strolls.

 Get Some Rest

-For some of us, it’s one of life’s little jokes: When you retire and don’t have to get up for work, that’s often the time when you can’t seem to sleep in anymore.
+For some of us, it’s one of life’s little jokes: When you retire and don’t have to get up for work, you can’t seem to sleep in anymore.

 Try These Other Tips, Too